 Aggregated participation rate

-The top part of the participation panel shows the aggregated survey participation rate over a length of time set by the account administrator.
-This length of time is determined by the “Time for all data” setting, which is either 3, 6, or 12 months, and is counted back from the latest survey round.
+The top part of the participation panel shows the aggregated survey participation rate over a period of time set by the account administrator.
+This period of time is determined by the “Time for all data” setting, which is either 3, 6, or 12 months, and is counted back from the latest survey round.
 For more information on data aggregation settings, see Data aggregation resources.

 When viewing the Health & Wellbeing (H&W) or Diversity & Inclusion (D&I) dashboards, the same logic will be applied there.

 For more information on the H&W and D&I dashboards, see The Health & Wellbeing (H&W) dashboard and Overview of the Diversity & Inclusion (D&I) Dashboard.